 One of the most natural finishers in Premier League history, Liverpool FC legend Robbie Fowler called time on his distinguished career in 2012 after a three year spell playing abroad in Thailand and Australia.

-During his time at Anfield between 1993 and 2001, Fowler scored 120 goals in 236 appearances and was an important member of the side which won the FA Cup, the League Cup twice, the UEFA Cup and the UEFA Super Cup during this period.
+During his time at Anfield between 1993 and 2001, he scored 120 goals in 236 appearances and was a key member of the side which won the FA Cup, the League Cup twice, the UEFA Cup and the UEFA Super Cup during this period.

 He also enjoyed individual success during his time at Liverpool winning the PFA Young Player of the Year Award in 1995 and 1996.

-Internationally, Fowler won 26 caps scoring seven goals and was a member of the Euro 1996, Euro 2000 and the 2002 FIFA World Cup squads.
+Internationally, he won 26 caps scoring seven goals and was a member of the 1996 and 2000 European Championships and 2002 FIFA World Cup squads.

 He has also founded his own property academy which aims to give students the education and tools to take control of their financial future through wise investments in the property market.